H. G. Merriam

-Harold Guy Merriam (September 6, 1883– March 26, 1980), was a Rhodes Scholar, professor of literature, founder and editor of magazines and an anthropologist of regional writing.
+Harold Guy Merriam (September 6, 1883 – March 26, 1980) was an American literary critic and professor of literature.
+A Rhodes Scholar, he was a founder and editor of literary magazines and an anthropologist of regional writing.

 Early Education

 Merriam was born in Westminster, Massachusetts.
 He graduated from Denver (Colorado) High School in June 1902, and entered the University of Wyoming where he majored in science and the classics.
 He received his BA from Wyoming in 1905.
 In 1904 he was chosen to be a member of the first group of Rhodes Scholars.
 He attended Lincoln College, Oxford University, where he was enrolled in the honors school in English language and literature.
 He was awarded a BA from Oxford in 1907 and an MA in 1912.